Financing a Modular Home in 2025: Budgeting, Lenders & Approval Tips

 • Gather Documentation: Provide income proof, bank statements, and tax returns.

-• Get Pre-Approved: Shows sellers you’re serious and clarifies your budget.
+• Get Pre-Approved: Shows sellers you’re serious and clarifies your budget for financing a modular home.

 • Choose a Reputable Builder: Lenders favor builders with strong track records.